 The Junior League of Los Angeles provides volunteers and funding to local non-profit agencies for the benefit and enrichment of the Los Angeles community and the development and education of JLLA volunteers.
 Nearly 600 league volunteers contribute more than 60,000 hours of volunteer work each year to the League’s projects and programs.
 In addition to the volunteer service that League members contribute to our community, the JLLA has provided millions of dollars over the years to fund programs and agencies that improve the overall well-being of our community.
 Find out more about the JLLA’s full-time projects by clicking below:

 United Friends of the Children is a non-profit dedicated to the premise that foster youth deserve a successful adulthood.
-Through their Housing and Education programs, foster youth are provided the opportunity to graduate from high school, attend and graduate from college, get a job, find housing and have a support system that moves them gradually towards independence.
-JLLA’s United Friends of the Children project is to build the self-esteem and empower high-school aged foster youth to successfully transition out of the foster youth system, while concurrently seeking higher education.
-Monthly, JLLA members will facilitate workshops on topics like career development, self-advocacy, stress management, and financial literacy.
+Through their Housing and Education programs, foster youth are provided the opportunity to graduate from high school, attend and graduate from college, get a job, find housing, and have a support system that moves them gradually towards independence.
+JLLA’s United Friends of the Children project builds self-esteem and empowers high school aged foster youth to successfully transition out of the foster care system, while concurrently seeking higher education.
+Monthly, JLLA members facilitate workshops on topics like career development, self-advocacy, stress management, and financial literacy.